-These easy baked baked sweet potato doughnuts are every bit as tasty as they are easy to make (spoiler alert: They only take 20 minute start to finish).
+These easy baked sweet potato doughnuts are every bit as tasty as they are easy to make (spoiler alert: They only take 20-minute start to finish).
 Read all the way to the end for tips on filling that tricky doughnut pan and reviving stale doughnuts.

 How to make sweet potato doughnuts

-Pour your wet mixture into your dry mixture, and whisk until a thick, lump-free batter forms.
+Pour your wet mixture into your dry, and whisk until a thick, lump-free batter forms.

-Pour (or better yet, pipe) your doughnut batter into a well-greased doughnut pan, and bake at 350F for 9-11 minutes, or until a toothpick inserted into the doughnuts comes out clean.
+Pour the batter into a well-greased doughnut pan, and bake at 350F for 9-11 minutes.

-Never made these doughnuts before?
+Never made baked doughnuts before?
 No worries!
 Here are some tricks and tips to help you make the perfect batch the first time around.

 - Use a piping bag to pipe your doughnut batter into your doughnut pan.
 This is a lot easier and less messy than trying to pour from the bowl.